camroach87/validatr/README.md

 ### Classification

-If the response variable `y` is either a character, factor or boolean, classification accuracy measures will be calculated.
+If the response variable `y` is either a character, factor or Boolean, classification accuracy measures will be calculated.

 Binary and multi-class models can be assessed.
 If the response variable is a Boolean binary classification measures will be calculated by `assess()`.
 Positives are denoted by `TRUE` and negatives by `FALSE`.
 Otherwise, as long as three or more classes are present multi-class measures are calculated.